Al-Hussein Mosque: Bab al-Mukhallafat al-Nabawiyya al-Sharifa

-Next to Ras al-Husayn is a crypt housing artifacts believed to belong to Muhammad.
+Next to Ras al-Husayn is a crypt, housing artefacts believed to belong to Muhammad.
 A door laden with silver and gold was built by Mohammed Burhanuddin II and installed at the site in 1986.

 The room was added to the mosque in 1893.
-The room contains a piece of cloth believed to be part of a linen cloak once worn by the prophet, a lantern with four strands of the prophet’s hair inside it, kohl made of copper also belonging to the prophet, staff of the prophet with which he entered Mecca as a conquest and a sword that was sent to him by one of his companions.
+The room contains a piece of cloth believed to be part of a linen cloak once worn by the prophet, a lantern with four strands of the prophet's hair inside it, kohl made of copper also belonging to the prophet, staff of the prophet with which he entered Mecca as a conquest and a sword that was sent to him by one of his companions.
 Furthermore, it includes a copy of the Quran written by Ali ibn Abi Talib written in Kufic script, containing 501 pages and written on deer skin.